Practice Experience Program Specialist (PEP SP) Application Handbook

 (R-type MCQs)

 This is a variation on the MCQ structure but includes a series of clinical scenarios or stems rather than just a single scenario.
 This format allows for more in-depth assessment of clinical reasoning and problem-solving skills.
-Candidates are required to assess these thematically linked scenarios while discarding distractors and irrelevant clinical information to select the most appropriate answer from a common list of possible options.
+Candidates are required to assess thematically linked scenarios while discarding distractors and irrelevant clinical information to select the most appropriate answer from a common list of possible options.

 The EMQ format comprises four parts for each question: